Zweih/qp/README.md

    ```bash
    qp -aA
    ```
-22. output all packages with all columns/fields in JSON format
+22. output all packages with all fields in JSON format
    ```bash
    qp -aA --json
    ```